amitopenwriteup/argocd-lab/labsync.md

 - Enable ✅ **Prune Resources** in sync policy
 - Enable ✅ **Prune Last** in sync options
 - Click **Sync**
-- With Prune Last, the dependent deployment is removed before the ConfigMap, preventing missing dependency errors

 ---